Marketing (MKTG)

 MKTG 4510 Consumer Behavior (4 Credits)

 What makes consumers tick?
-This course draws on a variety of sources, including concepts and models from psychology, sociology, anthropology, and economics, to offer helpful frameworks for understanding why consumers buy what they buy.
-These concepts are applied to real-world situations to give students practice at making better product, promotion, pricing, and distribution decisions based on consumer insights.
+This course draws on a variety of sources, including concepts and models from psychology, sociology, anthropology, and economics, to offer helpful frameworks for understanding the underlying drivers of consumer behavior.
+This course places a special emphasis on the cultural contexts that influence consumers.
+Students will learn and apply qualitative and experimental research methods used to study consumers to derive key insights for making marketing decisions.
 Prerequisite: MKTG 4000, MKTG 4100, or instructor permission.

 MKTG 4515 International Consumer Behavior (4 Credits)